ehalprin/pewlett_hackard_analysis/README.md

 ## Process

 I created a database in PostgreSQL, using the SQL query language, and some data provided by Bobby at Pewlett Hackard.
 To identify how many employees would be retiring in each role, I first create a table of all employees eligible to retire and their titles.
 I then used the DISTINCT ON method, along with ORDER BY their end date, to find current employees and their most recent title.
 I then identified staff about ten years from retirement who may be eligible for a mentorship program.
-All data can be found [here](https://github.com/ehalprin/pewlett_hackard_analysis/tree/main/data)
+Full data can be found [here](https://github.com/ehalprin/pewlett_hackard_analysis/tree/main/data).

 !['Distinct On' Method](https://github.com/ehalprin/pewlett_hackard_analysis/blob/main/Distinct_On.png)